VincentLeV/oams-whattodo-fullstack/README.md

 # WhatToDo

 ## Introduction
 This is a very basic CRUD todo-list fullstack application.
 It's a part of my "One App Multi-stacks" series.
-This version is created with React (frontend), Node.js & Express.js (backend), MongoDB (database).
+This version is created with ReactJS (frontend), NodeJS & ExpressJS (backend), MongoDB (database).

 ## Features
-For simplicity's sake, there is no feature for users in the app.
+For simplicity's sake, there is no user feature in the app.

 - Create/Read/Update/Delete todos (priority, deadline, description)
 - Create/Read/Update/Delete projects